csaguil/thread-lib/README.md

 # thread-lib
-threads, locks, and channels C library
+My implementation of a threads, locks, and channels library in C. Created for learning purposes.